FriendsOfSymfony/FOSUserBundle/README.markdown

 FOSUserBundle
 =============

-The FOSUserBundle adds support for a database-backed user system in Symfony2.
+The FOSUserBundle adds support for a database-backed user system in Symfony.
 It provides a flexible framework for user management that aims to handle common tasks such as user registration and password retrieval.